 Brunswick No. 12 is one of the world's premier massive sulphide deposits.
 In addition to Brunswick No. 12 there are over 30 other Volcanogenic Massive Sulphide deposits in the Bathurst Mining Camp, some of which have been previously mined, attesting to its world-class endowment and mineral potential.
-Currently, there are two development projects ongoing in the Bathurst Mining Camp; potential reopening of the
+Currently, there is one operating mine and mill complex in the Bathurst Mining Camp, the Caribou mine owned by

-Caribou mine and mill complex by Trevali Mining Corporation, and an ongoing prefeasibility study at the Murray Brook deposit being completed by joint-venture partners Votorantim Metals and El Nino Ventures Ltd.
+Trevali Mining Corporation, and ongoing development work at the Murray Brook deposit being completed by Puma Exploration Inc. and its previous partner Trevali.